jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 <div class="gallery" markdown="1">
 ![RC1 French Revolutionist Shirt - featuring Gwenn-ha-Du flag, the Cross of Lorraine, and an anthem of the Revolution][rc1-shirt-pic]
 </div>

+If you want some swag, here are the designs so you can make it yo'self.

 - [RC1 Decal][rc1-decal]
 - [RC1 French Revolutionist Shirt][rc1-shirt]